EARTHQUAKE OF 19 SEPTEMBER 1985 AND THE MAJOR EARTHQUAKE OF 21

 SEPTEMBER 1985 IN MEXICO - TSUNAMI SOURCE MECHANISMS

-Excerpts from a Report submitted to the Intergovernmental Oceanographic
+(Excerpts from Report submitted to the UNESCO-Intergovernmental Oceanographic

 Commission and to the International Coordination Group for the